 After finishing the first Harry Potter book, my housemate and I watched the first movie and I really enjoyed it.
 In my last Life Lately post, many people told me the films aren't as good, but honestly, I never expected them to be and when it comes to books turned into movies, the never really are, are they?
 While I already knew what most of the main characters looked like, it was interesting to compare my imagination to how everything else plays out visually on the screen and surprisingly, a lot of it was quite accurate!

 Other movies I watched this month were Trainwreck, Iris, Picnic at Hanging Rock and my sister and I went to see Zoolander 2 at the movies.
 It was as good as a sequel can be, I guess.
 I felt pretty indifferent to it, but the shopping we did and dumplings we had at Din Tai Fung beforehand were incredible!
 The standout movies for me in February were Kramer vs. Kramer and Inside Out, the latter having me bawling my eyes out the whole way through!

-There'll be a seperate post on the TV shows I've been watching lately, but February's highlight was by far the Must See TV: An All-Star Tribute to James Burrows.
+There'll be a separate post on the TV shows I've been watching lately, but February's highlight was by far the Must See TV: An All-Star Tribute to James Burrows.
 Honouring director, James Burrows', 1000th television episode, many casts of the shows he's directed came together for the TV special.
 Obviously, I lost my shit when it was announced that the cast of Friends would be there (it makes me so sad Matthew Perry wasn't able to make it though!), but as I mentioned above, Will & Grace is one of my favourites and I love Frasier too.
 It was definitely a nostalgia trip back to the '90s watching the beautiful tribute and not going to lie, I got so emotional during the Friends cast interview!
 They weren't interviewed until the end, but of course, they had to save the best for last.

 Around the web